 Croft House is about 20 miles north of Cambridge with its beautiful colleges and visitor attractions, and a similar distance from the old Hanseatic port of Kings Lynn.
 Slightly further afield, within an hour you can be on the wide sandy beaches that stretch from Hunstanton along the whole North Norfolk Coast, taking in the royal Sandringham estate along the way.
 The village pub and restaurant just across the road is an old-style inn renowned locally for its food (booking recommended).
 Shop 5 miles, pub and restaurant 100 yards.

 Spacious double aspect living room with open fire.
 Dining room.
 Farmhouse-style kitchen with breakfast area.
 Wooden floors throughout.
 Open-sided stairs to first floor: Two double bedrooms; one with en-suite shower room and toilet.
 Twin bedroom.
-Two single bedrooms.
+Two single bedrooms (for flexible sleeping arrangements).
 Spacious bathroom with bath, separate double shower cubicle and toilet.

 - Open fire - initial fuel inc, thereafter avail at cost

 - Elec, full oil CH, bed linen and towels inc

 - 31" Freeview TV

 - Courtyard with patio and furniture

 - Parking (for 2 cars)

 - Welcome pack